Green-Software-Foundation/research-library/papers.md

         Describes a model for estimating LLM carbon emissions.

-- ###  Gonzalez Alvarez, 2024.
+- ###  Gonzalez-Alvarez, 2024.
 Impact of ML optimization tactics on greener pre-trained ML models.

   - #### Tags